 The person you look after could be your partner, friend, neighbour or family member and you might just think of it as part of your relationship.

 Everyone has different circumstances.
-For example, you may be a couple who are caring for each other, or you might not live with the person you're caring for at all.
+For example, you may be a couple who are caring for each other, or you might not live with the person you're caring for.

-Whatever your situation, if you’re providing support to someone that isn’t part of paid or voluntary work, you may be entitled to some help as well.
+Whatever your situation, if you’re providing support to someone that isn’t part of paid or voluntary work, you may be entitled to some help.

 Getting support as a carer

 Caring for someone can be rewarding.
 But it can also be hard work, and at times it may seem overwhelming.
 You might feel a mixture of emotions such as guilt, resentment, sadness and frustration.
 It’s important to recognise how you’re feeling and that it’s okay to feel this way.

 You shouldn’t feel worried or unsure about asking for help and support.
 The first step to getting help is to ask for a carer's assessment (also known as an Adult Carer Support Plan in Scotland) from your local council or carer centre.
 See our factsheet Getting help from the council as a carer to find out more.

 Caring from a distance